gregmoille/pyLLE/README.md

 ## Instalation

-As pyLLE relies on a Julia v0.6.4 back-end, please prior to install this package be sure that Julia is installed on your machine or visit the julia [package downloader page](https://julialang.org/downloads/) to install it.
-Please, keep julia in the default directory during the installation (i.e. ~\AppData\Local\Julia-0.6.4\).
+As pyLLE relies on a Julia back-end, please prior to install this package be sure that Julia is installed on your machine or visit the julia [package downloader page](https://julialang.org/downloads/oldreleases.html) to install it by selecting &#9888; **v0.6.4** &#9888;.
+Due to issue handling hdf5 file format, version 1.0.1 is not yet supported.

+**Windows user**: Please, keep julia in the default directory during the installation (i.e. ~\AppData\Local\Julia-0.6.4\ for windows).

 If not, please go to the manual installation.
 Once Julia installed, the different packages needed to run pyLLE, either python or julia related, will be automatically downloaded and installed.
 Just a heads up, the installation of the package can vary in time, especially because of Julia that might rebuilds the cache.

-For a automatic install, just
+For a automatic install, just pip it :

 ```bash
 pip install pyLLE